christianlarsen/dspf-edit/README.md

 - Fixes: When creating a new window record, it's not positioned in the correct row.
 It moves up two positions.
 - Fixes: When creating "buttons," in a window, the starting position should be 1.
 In records, it should be 2.,

+### 0.2.0
+- New feat: Add constants in relative position to another on screen.

 ---

 💬 **Feedback is welcome!** Please leave a comment, open an issue, and enjoy using DSPF-edit.